TOGETHER WE CAN BUILD OPPORTUNITIES AND STRENGTHEN VERMONT

 End of Life Choices

-I have been a leader on end of life choice legislation.
-There was a clear consensus among Vermont citizens that we should offer patients control at the end of their lives and in May 2013, after many years of community and legislative organizing, we passed a Death with Dignity law.
-We are the first state to do that through legislation and I am proud of my role in leading that effort for many years.
+David has been a leader on end of life choice legislation.
+There was a clear consensus among Vermont citizens that we should offer patients control at the end of their lives and in May 2013, after many years of community and legislative organizing, the legislature passed a Death with Dignity law, making Vermont the first state to do so through legislation.